born 1893, Chicago

 died 1958, L.A.

-Milford Anderson’s career was brief, essentially spanning about nine years.
+The career of Milford Anderson, also known as M.A.
+Anderson, was brief, essentially spanning about nine years.
 He kept busy while he was at it, and wound up listed as cinematographer on 102 movies — but almost none of those were typical Iverson fare.
 And so the record of his work at Iverson is limited to a few brilliant productions shot late in his career.